Volltext : Beauties of continental architecture

 The Town Hall of Brussels has always been considered as one of the finest

 specimens of this style of architecture in the Low Countries.
-The Gothic orna
+The Gothic ornaments

 as those of the magnificent Town Hall of Louvain, which must be allowed to be